Optimizing In-Context Learning for Efficient Full Conformal Prediction: Conclusions

 \section{Conclusions}

 In this paper, we have proposed an efficient full conformal prediction framework based on in-context learning.
-The model employs a permutation-invariant Transformer architecture and is pre-trained with a CP-aware loss.
-Numerical experiments demonstrate that the proposed scheme guarantees coverage while reducing inefficiency and computational cost compared to existing CP methods.
-Future work may explore extensions to regression tasks and to larger-scale real-world applications.
+The model employs a permutation-invariant Transformer architecture, and is pre-trained with a CP-aware loss.
+Future work may explore extensions to regression tasks and real-world large-scale applications, including reducing complexity through candidate-label pruning and hierarchical prediction strategies \cite{fisch2020efficient}.